Bias Incident Response Protocol

 How Does BART Respond?

-To send out a campus-wide email to staff, students, faculty and administration a reported bias incident must:
+To trigger a campus-wide email to staff, students, faculty and administration, a reported bias incident must:

-BART may determine that it is adequate to respond with a campus-wide forum to a specific or a group of bias incidents.
+In rare cases, BART may determine that it is adequate to respond with a campus-wide forum to a specific or a group of bias incidents.
 This forum would generally occur within a week's time of the reported incident.
 The forum would provide an opportunity for the community to share their thoughts on the incidents and move toward a place of healing.
-Other educational programs that are designed to respond to specific incidents may also occur in partnership with other campus resources which includes lectures, workshops or tabling.